 It's not just about sending the right message at the right time to the right person.
 Yes, that is best practice and should be your priority.
 But if you're not getting into the inbox at all, all your best practice and hard work will be for nothing.
 You need to know your spam score, and how to combat it if you don't want to be seen as one of those marketers.

 Use the tools at your disposal.

-If you'd like to learn more about Email Marketing courses the IDM offer a large portfolio.
+If you'd like to learn more about Email Marketing courses, consider the IDM Award in Email Marketing.

 Did you find this blog useful?